Spin-parities of the $P_c(4440)$ and $P_c(4457)$ in the One-Boson-Exchange Model: Summary

 In this manuscript we have investigated the spectroscopy of the hidden-charm pentaquarks from the point of view of the OBE model.
 In particular we considered the impact of the short-range delta-like contributions in the OBE potentials.
 The removal of these contributions, in combination with the condition of reproducing the mass of the $P_c(4312)$ pentaquark as a $\bar{D} \Sigma_c$ bound state, leads to the following predictions for the $\bar{D}^* \Sigma_c$ molecules:

 which are close to the experimental masses of the $P_c(4440)$ and $P_c(4457)$ pentaquarks.
 This suggests the identification of the $P_c(4440)$ with the $J=\tfrac{3}{2}$ $\bar{D}^* \Sigma_c$ bound state and the $P_c(4457)$ with the $J=\tfrac{1}{2}$ one.
 In fact the expectation from OPE alone is that the $J=\tfrac{3}{2}$ molecule should be more bound than the $J=\tfrac{1}{2}$ one~\cite{Karliner:2015ina}, as a consequence of (the spin-spin component of) OPE being attractive (repulsive) in the $J=\tfrac{3}{2}$ ($\tfrac{1}{2}$) channel.
 The combination of OPE with short-range physics, as in Ref.~\cite{Uchino:2015uha} (which uses the hidden-gauge approach to which it adds pion-exchange diagrams), leads to the same conclusion.
 The recent work of Ref.~\cite{Yamaguchi:2019seo} also explains the molecular pentaquark spectrum on the basis of OPE and proposes the same spin-parity identification as here, but suggest that the reason why the $J=\tfrac{3}{2}$ molecule is more bound is the tensor component of the OPE potential (instead of the spin-spin component, as in Ref.~\cite{Karliner:2015ina}).
 Be it as it may, we warn that theoretical predictions in the OBE model have significant uncertainties and that these uncertainties cannot be systematically estimated, as we are dealing with a model (instead of an effective field theory).
+Other aspect to consider are the decays of the pentaquarks: within the molecular picture the natural expectation is that the pentaquarks would predominantly decay into $\bar{D} \Lambda_c$ and $\bar{D}^* \Lambda_c$, with the decay mediated by pion and vector meson exchange.
+In principle it could be possible to extend the OBE model to the $\Sigma_c \to \Lambda_c$ transition to calculate this decay width, but this is beyond the scope of this work. \mpv{It is also worth mentioning that the decays of molecular pentaquarks into $J / \Psi N$ and $\eta_c N$ are expected to be suppressed, which raises the question of whether this is compatible with the original detection of the $P_c$'s in the $J / \Psi p$ channel by the LHCb~\cite{Aaij:2019vzc}.
+However the non-observation of the $P_c$'s by the GlueX collaboration~\cite{Ali:2019lzf} sets higher limits on the branching ratios of the pentaquarks into $J / \Psi p$, which are in the singlet digit percent level and thus might be compatible with the molecular picture.
+Yet this remains to be confirmed by concrete calculations of both charmed antimeson-baryon and charmonium decays. }